FortiGate

 {"169.254.50.184", "fe80::104d:8984:167b:32b8"} netkvm

-If error message 'Access is denied.' shows up, it means that there is no permissions to perform WMI queries on the remote workstation.
+If the error message 'Access is denied.' shows up, this means that the service account does not have permission to perform WMI queries on the remote workstation.

-To resolve the problem, ensure the username is a member of 'Administrators' group on the remote workstation.
+To resolve the error, ensure the service account is a member of 'Administrators' group on the remote workstation.

 Microsoft Windows [Version 10.0.14393]